comsee-research/libpleno/README.md

 Applications
 ============

 Currently available applications using the libpleno:
- * [COMPOTE](https://github.com/comsee-research/compote) (Calibration Of Multi-focus PlenOpTic camEra), a set of tools to pre-calibrate and calibrate a multifocus plenoptic camera.
+ * [COMPOTE](https://github.com/comsee-research/compote) (Calibration Of Multi-focus PlenOpTic camEra), a set of tools to pre-calibrate and calibrate (multifocus) plenoptic cameras.
+ * [PRISM](https://github.com/comsee-research/prism) (Plenoptic Raw Image Simulator), a set of tools to generate and simulate raw images from (multifocus) plenoptic cameras.
+ * [BLADE](https://github.com/comsee-research/blade) (Blur Aware Depth Estimation with a plenoptic camera), a set of tools to estimate depth map from raw images obtained by (multifocus) plenoptic cameras.
  * ...

 Configuration file examples are given in the folder `./examples/config/` for the datasets `R12-A` (see below).